 You can look at the 3PL order fulfillment model as having an off-site storage and shipping hub.
 You outsource part of the fulfillment process (picking, packing, shipping), allowing you to focus on the marketing and customer service side of things.

-With dropshipping, you essentially outsource the logistics of order fulfillment.
+With dropshipping, you essentially outsource the shipping logistics of order fulfillment.
 Look at it as having an off-site storage and shipping hub.
 Your profit is what’s left after you subtract the price you pay for each product and the fees you pay your 3PL provider from the retail price.

 How it works